gvwilson/sensibleadventures/bookster/bookster.md

 father the last time the mountain had berthed at Mau Ngapcha.

 "You!
 Stop there!"
 Erileine nearly jumped out of her skin.
-Razi turned around, his hand resting casually on his sword hilt.
+Razi turned around, his hand resting casually on the sword hilt sticking out of the bottle on his belt.

-A militiaman stepped out of his hiding place behind a half-finished chest of drawers.
-"Who are you?" he demanded, his arrow pointed straight at Razi's chest.
-Two more men stood up behind him, their long spears held tightly.
+A militiaman stepped out from behind a half-finished wardrobe.
+"Who are you?" he demanded, his notched arrow pointed at Razi's chest.
+Two more men who had been hiding with him took places at his side, their long spears held in white-knuckled grips.

 Razi let go of his sword hilt and raised his palms.
 "I am Razibendra uy-Ossisswe, a bookster.
 This is my apprentice, Erileine Saedanne é